jucheng925/online-shopping-full-stack-project/README.md

 ```

 To run the react server: `npm run dev`
-The default port that client side will run is on 5173
+It will be running on the default port 5173.

 Check to see if you are in virtual environment.
 If not, enter the virtual environment by `pipenv shell`.
-To run the backend server: `python app.py` It will be running on 5555.
+To run the backend server `python app.py` which will be running on port 5555.

 To prepopulate the database with seed data, run `python seed.py` in the server folder.